 7. The Pharmaceutical Industry:

 The Pharmaceutical industry recognizes the need for technical proficiency among product development personnel.
-Additionally, skills in research and development provides numerous opportunities.
+Additionally, skills in research and development provide numerous opportunities.
 Pharm Ds and M Pharms are actively recruited by major pharmaceutical manufacturers for managing pharmacovigilance, Clinical trials, medical writing, medical affairs, etc.

 Society’s demand for experts in pharmaco-economics is steadily increasing.
 Governmental agencies, health insurance providers, professional associations, hospital administration departments, health care consultancy organizations, pharmaceutical companies are likely to recruit more experts in pharmaco-economics.